Please do read these carefully!

 To submit by post

-We’d MUCH rather you submitted by email (see below), but if for some reason you do want to submit by post, then please send the full text/concept if a novelty/picture book/app idea, plus copies of any supporting visual material.
+We’d MUCH rather you submitted by email (see below), but if for some reason you do have to submit by post, then please send the full text/concept if a novelty/picture book/app idea, plus copies of any supporting visual material.
 DO NOT send original artwork.
 For longer work of fiction or non-fiction, a short synopsis plus the first chapter (double-spaced, printed on one side of paper only).

 You should also send a short covering letter containing all relevant information about you and your work.
 Enclose a large, stamped, self-addressed envelope if you want the material returned.
 We really can’t send back material without this.
 If you don’t need the material back, please supply an email address for correspondence purposes, and, if you can’t do that, please enclose a small stamped addressed envelope and a clear instruction in your covering letter not to return the material.
 Send your submission to Submissions, Nosy Crow, The Crow’s Nest, 10a Lant Street, London, SE1 1QR.

 We suggest that you use regular post rather than signed-for services.
 Please date your letter and remember to include all contact information.
 Whilst every care is taken of manuscripts/submissions we cannot be held responsible for any loss, damage, destruction or delay in their return whatever the cause.
+You send things to us, therefore, at your own risk.

 To submit by email